tombye/trexit/_posts/2017-09-17-camino-stages-8-to-12.markdown

 ## Food tips

-We also had the good sense to befriend Leisa and Steve, a couple from [Delaware](https://youtu.be/TK_FiRm6ZK8) who we met early on in the Camino.
+We also had the good sense to befriend Leisa and Steve, an excellent couple from [Delaware](https://youtu.be/TK_FiRm6ZK8) who we met early on in the Camino.
 They're a few stages ahead of us now and they've been emailing us restaurant tips in all the places we're going to next.

 ![Tom gazing in delight at pintxos in Burgos](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-staring-at-pintxos-in-burgos.jpg)